stb-tester/stb-tester/README.rst

     to search for motion.
 White pixels select the area to search; black pixels the area to ignore.

+frames(timeout_secs=None)
+    Generator that yields frames captured from the GStreamer pipeline.

+    "timeout_secs" is in seconds elapsed, from the method call.
+Note that you can also simply stop iterating over the sequence yielded by this method.

+    Returns an (image, timestamp) tuple for every frame captured, where "image" is in OpenCV format.

 save_frame(image, filename)
     Saves an OpenCV image to the specified file.